QMCPACK/qmcpack/docs/methods.rst

   ``walkers_per_rank`` times the number MPI ranks.

 - ``target_walkers`` The target population size.
 Population control algorithms work towards this target.
 Do not confuse it with the actual walker count during random walking.
 The default will be the number of walkers when a DMC calculation starts, namely ``total_walkers``.

+- ``estimator_period`` The period with which estimators are evaluated, measured in steps.
+If measurements have a significant correlation time, as is typical in DMC, this can reduce the computational cost of unnecesarily frequent estimator evaluations.

 - ``debug_checks`` valid values are 'no', 'all', 'checkGL_after_load', 'checkGL_after_moves', 'checkGL_after_tmove'.
 If the build type is `debug`, the default value is 'all'.
 Otherwise, the default value is 'no'.